orsonteodoro/gcf2/README.md

 The script can be modified to add additional options for emerge.

+The PACKAGE_ENV_PATH environment variable may be set to change the location of remove-lto.conf exceptions.

 ### Re-emerging new packages that were not CFIed

 It is important to re-emerge these packages so some of these can be CFI protected.
 This can be achieved if logging is enabled.

 1. Resolve all merge conflicts and keyword/unmasked packages before preceeding to increase coverage.

 2. Run `./gen_pkg_lists.sh`